casper2020/pg-jsonapi/CONFIGURATION.md

 The specified methods must be processed using the job specified in `job-tube`, by default all methods will be supported by the job

+### `job-ttr`

+Job time to run, number of seconds that job may be running, otherwise will be canceled with timeout, there is no default in jsonapi configuration.

+### `job-validity`

+Job validity in seconds, time to wait until it starts being processed, there is no default in jsonapi configuration.